c37102001/RepeatPatternCounting/README.md

 * 0310
   * Modify directory structure and config to more flexible testing

+* 0317
+  * Use solidity for filtering, area and color grad for obviousity voting

 ## Sample directory structure
 Asterisk(*) means auto-generated directory